Grenada, Mississippi: Civil rights era

 In 1966, Martin Luther King Jr. and Dick Gregory spent a week demonstrating in Grenada against discrimination and for voters' rights.
-During that time, town officials cooperated and protected marchers with local police.
-Six black voter registrars were hired and registered 1,000 black residents during that week.
+During that time, town officials co-operated and protected marchers with local police.
+Six black voter registrars were hired and registered about 1,000 black residents during that week.
 After the march passed through, the county fired the registrars and the town never entered the new black voters on official rolls; they had to start over again to gain official voter registration.

-As the civil rights movement continued to press in 1966 and 1967 for voter registration and opportunities in employment, the Southern Christian Leadership Conference (SCLC) ran a civil rights organizing project in Grenada which lasted at least 11 months.
+As the civil-rights movement continued to press in 1966 and 1967 for voter registration and opportunities in employment, the Southern Christian Leadership Conference ran a civil-rights organizing project in Grenada, which lasted at least 11 months.
 They worked to register voters and gain concessions for hiring black Americans in local businesses and restaurants.
-These were still segregated, despite the federal anti-segregation and voting rights laws.
+These were still segregated, despite the federal antisegregation and voting-rights laws.

-In August 1966, a federal judge ordered Grenada to allow black students to enroll in the previously all-White schools.
+In August 1966, a federal judge ordered Grenada to allow black students to enroll in the previously all-white schools.
 White leaders used threats of eviction and firing to coerce black parents to withdraw their children from school.
-While the intimidation caused 200 out of 450 students to withdraw, the remaining 250 students attempted to enter school on September 12, 1966.
-A group of White people met them at the school and chased them away, pursuing them through the streets and beating the children with chains, pipes and clubs.
-The group went so far as to beat reporters as well.
+While the intimidation caused 200 of 450 students to withdraw, the remaining 250 students attempted to enter school on September 12, 1966.
+A group of white people met them at the school and chased them away, pursuing them through the streets and beating the children with chains, pipes, and clubs.
+The group went so far as to beat reporters, as well.
 The group repeated this for the first week of school, while local law enforcement did not intervene.
 Federal protection for the children began on September 17, and 13 members of the group were arrested.

-Industrial Growth
+Industrial growth

 In recent years, Grenada has seen significant industrial growth.
 Milwaukee Tool announced a major expansion in 2022, creating 800 new jobs and establishing a new facility in the area.
-This expansion is part of a broader effort to bolster the local economy and provide new employment opportunities.
-Additionally, the Grenada Business and Technology Park North was awarded a $4.3 million MDA site development grant, further promoting industrial and technological growth in the area.
+This expansion was part of a broader effort to bolster the local economy and provide new employment opportunities.
+Additionally, the Grenada Business and Technology Park North was awarded a $4.3 million MDA site-development grant, further promoting industrial and technological growth in the area.

 Geography

 The Yalobusha River flows through Grenada.
 Grenada Lake is located a short distance east of the city.
-According to the United States Census Bureau, the city has a total area of 30.0 sqmi, of which 30.0 sqmi is land and 0.03% is water.
+According to the United States Census Bureau, the city has a total area of 30.0 sqmi, of which 0.03% is covered by water.